A: No, you do not need to be a member to attend meetings. Our Club is open to everyone, so come as you are!

 A: If you are unsure about what meeting might be best for you, please ask the manager on duty either over the phone or in person, and they will be happy to help plug you into the meeting that suits you and your interests.
 Give is a call today at (616) 456-5709.

-A There is no required fee to attend meetings.
-However, in honor of the 7th Tradition of each group being fully self-supporting and declining outside contributions, the groups generally pass a basket for donations to cover the room rent.
+A: There is no required fee to attend meetings.
+However, it is traditional that each group being fully self-supporting, the groups generally pass a basket for donations to cover the room rent.
 Do not feel obligated, but when you feel so moved, please give as you are able.

 A: Yes!
 We encourage people to spend time in the Club Café together!
 Come and hang out in our Club Café and enjoy the music, free WiFi, and fellowship!
 We encourage and welcome everyone to come and kick back in our Café if it helps you stay sober.

 A: Email our Operations and Community Service Manager, Megan, the proposed program you want to start.
 Next, Megan will forward your proposal to the Board for approval.
 As a rule, the Club only supports programs that address the life-threatening disease of addiction/alcoholism and/or those affected (family and friends) by addiction/alcoholism.

 A: Yes!
 We welcome your talents, skills, and support!
 Please reach out if you have an ability (graphic design, data entry, handyman, etc.) from which you think the Club could benefit.
 We also welcome volunteer support in our Club Cafe during our specialty meal days, which is a great opportunity to get to know our fellowship!
 For more information about how you can help, please contact our Operations Manager, Megan.

 A: Yes!
 We encourage you to like and follow us on Facebook, Instagram, and Twitter.
 Social media is a great way to get the latest and greatest Club updates and an extension of accountability to stay plugged in!